uk-2149/disaster-aid/README.md

 # Disaster Response System

 The **Disaster Response System** is a web application designed to assist during emergencies by allowing users to submit voice requests for help.
 Users can call a designated Twilio number, leave a voice message with their details (name, needs, location), and the system processes the request, stores it in Firebase Firestore, and displays it on a React-based frontend dashboard.
-The backend is built with Express and TypeScript, featuring rate limiting, geolocation, and JWT authentication for secure audio playback.
+The backend is built with Express and TypeScript, featuring rate limiting, geolocation, and authentication for secure audio playback.

 ## Features
 - **Voice Request Submission**: